kstypik/letteranne/README.md

 ## Name origin

-The name came to my mind while reading L.M.
-Montgomery's book *Anne of Windy Poplars* which largely consists of letters Anne wrote to her fiancé Gilbert.
+The name came to my mind while reading L. M. Montgomery's book *Anne of Windy Poplars* which largely consists of letters Anne wrote to her fiancé Gilbert.